devdemon/store_check/README.md

 The same package layout can be used to add support for any payment gateway, without having to modify core Store files.
 This makes future upgrades of Store much easier.

+### addon.setup.php

+All ExpressionEngine addons [require this](https://docs.expressionengine.com/latest/development/addon_setup_php_file.html).
+It provides the name, version, and other metadata for the add-on.

 ### ext.store_check.php